The purpose of this page is to explain The Lilli Lehmann Project.

 Chasing Lilli Lehmann has led me to reading Herman Klein’s writings.
 Herman Klein’s book ‘Herman Klein and the Gramophone’ is a wonderful resource to have next to me as I listen to early recordings because he was a pupil of Manuel Garcia.
 Herman Klein also wrote the ‘Phono-Vocal Method’.
 The ‘Phono-Vocal Method’ is a wonderful resource for those who wish to learn the Old Italian School of Singing because Herman Klein recorded examples of a fine singer singing his exercises.
 Please check out the Resources Page of this website for more information about how to access this information on Daniel Shigo’s website.

 The purpose of the Lilli Lehmann project is to make certain that I understand the Old Italian School method of singing, also known as Bel Canto, in order to teach responsibly.
 My definition of teaching ‘responsibly’ is that I am transparent about what I am doing, seek peer review and, ultimately, am able to demonstrate good singing with my own voice.
 Accordingly, I am using this website to publicly discuss what I am learning, demonstrate flaws in my singing and then, hopefully, fix those flaws.

 Work in Progress

 Fixing my own flaws is an important component of The Lilli Lehmann Project.
 In order to put the pressure on myself I have created a category called ‘Work in Progress’ on my Sound Cloud.
 The ‘Work in Progress’ arias are posted and, after analysis, deleted, and then replaced with an improved version.

 Lilli Lehmann believes we should continually seek help from others.
 Accordingly, I am adopting this way of thinking for myself.
 This way of thinking was encouraged by the late Beatrice Webster.
 I have fond memories of meeting with other singers at her voice studio in order to help each other.
-One was this manifests itself is that I am applying to sit for a Doctorate and also I have applied to a Singing Teachers’ Association.
+One was this manifests itself is that I am preparing to begin a doctorate and also I have also become a member of NEWZATS.
 This will facilitate peer review and transparency in my work.